 2. New Toilet Routine: Pat to Dry & Peri-Bottle

 When you get out of the bath or after going to the bathroom – you want to go very very gently.
 So replace wiping with patting to dry the area.
 Generally, the acid in the urine will burn on the wound.
 You can ease this by making sure to drink lots of water (so the urine isn’t as strong).
-Before you sit down, fill up a peri-bottle (soft squeeze or squirt bottle – this one is my favourite) with warm water and a dash of witch hazel (more on that below) and squeeze it onto your bottom as you urinate.
-This will ease the burning, and it will also clean the area so that with the toilet paper you can pat rather than wipe.
+Before you sit down, fill up a peri-bottle (soft squeeze or squirt bottle – this one is my favorite) with warm water and a dash of witch hazel (more on that below) and squeeze it onto your bottom as you urinate.
+This will ease the burning, and it will also clean the area so that with toilet paper you can pat rather than wipe.

-3. Clean, Dry and Plenty of Fresh Air
+3. Clean, Dry, and Plenty of Fresh Air

-Your bottom will heal up faster if you are able to keep it clean, dry and with access to fresh air.
+Your bottom will heal up faster if you can keep it clean, dry, and with access to fresh air.
 Of course, that’s easier said than done when caring for a newborn.
 Here’s my suggestion.
 Right after you get out of your sitz bath, go lay down on your bed for 10 minutes with NOTHING on your bottom.
 (Place an absorbent old towel or chux pad under you because you are probably still bleeding).
 Rest and hold or feed your baby.
 Remember to keep some space between your legs, so that air can reach the area.
 (By the way – this same concept is really important if your baby ever gets diaper rash – fresh air really helps).

 Also, make a conscience commitment to change your pad often and use the super absorbent maxi-pads.
 If you can manage a skirt and no undies once the bleeding has stopped, that is also a good option.